Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 How Safe Are Cruises?

-However, there are other, more basic precautions you should consider to avoid becoming a victim of crime on your cruise vacation, both on board and in port.
+However, you should consider other, more basic precautions to avoid becoming a victim of crime on your cruise vacation, both onboard and in port.

 A Cruise Ship Can be Like a Floating City

 It’s easy to forget; once on board, you are sharing your cruise with potentially hundreds or even thousands of other people and crew.
 A cruise ship is like a small city; even if you travel with the best cruise lines, it only takes one person to spoil your cruise experience.

 In port, on shore excursions, you need to be mindful of any local safety issues and remember you are away from the isolation and safety of the ship.
 You should take care of your personal safety as you would in any normal travel situation.